hyryel/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

   - Netcode for GameObjects will then synchronize all clients with the child's parenting and transform changes.

 :::tip
 When a NetworkObject is parented, Netcode for GameObjects synchronizes both the parenting information along with the child's transform values.
 Netcode for GameObjects uses the `WorldPositionStays` setting to decide whether to synchronize the local or world space transform values of the child NetworkObject component.
 This means that a NetworkObject component doesn't require you to include a NetworkTransform component if it never moves around, rotates, or changes its scale when it isn't parented.
-This can be beneficial for world items a player might pickup (parent the item under the player) and the item in question needs to adjustment relative to the player when it's parented or the parent is removed (dropped).
+This can be beneficial for world items a Player might pickup (parent the item under the Player) and the item in question needs to adjustment relative to the Player when it's parented or the parent is removed (dropped).
 This helps to reduce the item's over-all bandwidth and processing resources consumption.
 :::

 ### OnNetworkObjectParentChanged